Oct 12, 2021

 - After that, enter your domain name and administration password and press the Create Server button.
 This will create a simple server which is enough to host a website.

 Step 3 – Transferring Website Files to the VPS

 Now that we have set up the VPS server, we will transfer our website files and databases one by one from our shared hosting server.

-- Use the following command to download backup archive to VPS (remember to change link address):1wget http://server64.main-hosting.eu:8080/download-backup/cfb1f54144e0cf4394a247dca73f48f8d04c9cb6/u694443746.tar.gz
+- Use the following command to download the backup to the VPS (remember to change the link address).
+In case the link can’t be pasted in the SSH client, paste it in a text editor first.

-- Move all files to new public_html created by Virtualmin:
+Then, move all files to the public_html folder created by Virtualmin:

 You should see something similar to this: